Jorge Iber, Ph.D.

-Among his numerous publications are five books (four in print, and one about to be published).
+Among his numerous publications are five books (four in print, and two about to be published).
 One of his latest works (co-authored) is entitled Latinos in U.S. Sport: A History of Isolation, Cultural Identity and Acceptance (Human Kinetics, 2011).

 He is also the author of more than two dozen scholarly and encyclopedia articles.
 Upcoming in the autumn 2014 (mid-October) issue of the journal, Kansas History, is an article to be titled “An Overview of the Early Life and Career of Topeka’s Mike Torrez, 1946-1978: Sport as a Means for Studying Latino/a Life in Kansas.”
 Other articles to come will appear in University of Nebraska/SABR (Society for American Baseball Research) publications on the Cincinnati Reds of the mid-1970s and the Pittsburgh Pirates of 1960.

 Iber has published in electronic media as well, with Latino American Wrestling Experience: Over 100 Years of Wrestling Heritage in the United States, an e-book for the National Wrestling Hall of Fame in 2014.

 Finally, he is the series editor for the Sports in the American West Series at Texas Tech University Press.
 Two works have been published in this series; and the next off the press, More Than Just Peloteros: Sport and U.S. Latino Communities, coming in January 2015, is one of four others approved for publication by the TTUP board.
 Several additional works are in progress for this series as well.